confluentinc/tutorials/pattern-matching/flinksql/README.md

-# How to search for event patterns using Flink SQL's `MATCH_RECOGNIZE`
+# Pattern matching using Flink SQL's `MATCH_RECOGNIZE`

 Consider a topic containing temperature readings from device sensors, and imagine you want to detect upward or downward trends in temperature for a given device.
 This is a use case requiring pattern matching across *multiple* events in a stream.
-Flink SQL's `MATCH_RECOGNIZE` function is a powerful tool for implementing this kind of streaming pattern recognition.
+Flink SQL's `MATCH_RECOGNIZE` function is a powerful tool for implementing this kind of streaming [pattern recognition](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/queries/match_recognize/#pattern-recognition).

 ## Setup